Brown Sugar Rub For Smoked Salmon

 How To Make Brown Sugar Rub:

 In a large bowl, combine all of the rub ingredients.
-Now a rub can also be known as a dry brine as there is no liquid to it like a wet brine.
+Now smoked salmon seasoning can also be known as a dry brine or dry rub for smoked salmon as there is no liquid to it like a wet brine or wet rub.

 Mix all the spices with a fork or a whisk until they are well blended.
 You can also do this in a mason jar as well and shake the jar.